-FURNACE FILTERS AND AIR CONDITIONER FILTERS
+FURNACE FILTERS & AIR CONDITIONER FILTERS

 We get a lot of callers asking us about air filters on their air conditioners and furnaces, what is the best furnace air filter, how frequently should you change an air filter, and how to change an air filter.

 Mike Holmes created this video that shows you how to change your air filter which we found helpful in explaining to friends:

 In Canada our homes are closed up for longer periods of time due to our longer winters for this reason a good filter is not only essential to proper operation of your furnace (and air conditioner) but it also becomes your first line of defense in keeping your family healthy.

 What is an air filter for a furnace or air conditioner?

 A typical air filter is simply absorbent fibers stretched across a frame (or accordion folded within a frame) that is designed to capture dirt, dust, pet hair, pet dander, bugs, lint, and more so that this stuff does not become air born in your home causing all kinds of issues – from breathing issues, skin irritation, eye irritation, not to mention the clean up of endless dusting, sweeping, vacuuming & moping once all that air born pollutants settle on your furniture & floors.
 But a good filter does even more, it removes spores & bacteria that can cause many common health issues.

 The filter also helps improve operations of your furnace and air conditioner by filtering air born pollutants so they don’t get sucked back into your system clogging up your fan motors and coils.
 Gunked up coils reduce the amount of air that can be circulated and cause early wear and tear on your equipment that can lead to malfunction and/or failure.